abubakar20-02/LogoAdder-GUI-interface/README.md

 A simple windows application built to add logo to an image.
 What make's this application unique is that the user can drop a folder and it would add logo to all images in the folder.

+The setup exe file can be downloade from <a href="https://drive.google.com/file/d/1ruk_XsDJcKzAXf4dsd1MHLYzYMK7UAZL/view?usp=sharing" here <a>

 ## Table of Contents 📘
 * [Libraries](#libraries)